 Is America on the threshold of a new nuclear arms race?
 In the months following 9/11, the administration issued an ambitious $500 million plan for the future of America’s nuclear weapons arsenal.
 That plan envisions new, specialized nuclear weapons and other devices that could be used in a first strike against terrorists and rogue dictators.
 NOW weighs the potential impact of a renewed nuclear arms development program and examines how efficient some of these new weapons might be against a terrorist enemy.

 Following the ambush, murder, and mutilation of four US security contractors in Iraq on Wednesday, US troops vowed an “overwhelming” response to the brutal killings.
 With less than three months until June 30, the day President Bush wants to turn the country over to Iraqis, NPR’s Deborah Amos weighs in on how these recent developments might bode for the transition.
-You can access the original Web page for this program at the archived NOW with Bill Moyers website.

 DAVID BRANCACCIO: Welcome to NOW.
 The headlines changed quickly this week, as usual.
 First there was the president’s decision to allow his National Security Advisor to testify in public before the 9/11 Commission under oath.
 A clever headline writer for the NEW YORK DAILY NEWs summed it up this way: